chandantiwariyt/Stock-Analyser-and-Portfolio-Optimizer/readme.md

 - Produces simple `Buy`, `Hold`, or `Sell` suggestions from market conditions
 - Adds plain-English AI-style commentary from the computed metrics

+---

+## 🔴 Live Demo
+> Run locally using the steps below — or deploy free on [Streamlit Cloud](https://personal-finance-tracker-ewzo.onrender.com/)

+---

 ## Current Features

 ### Optimizer